What was the aim of this review?

 What were the main results of the review?

-In total, we identified six trials matching our inclusion criteria, from which eight comparisons were drawn.
-Three trials (providing four comparisons) used a non-pyrethroid-like IRS throughout the study, and two trials (providing two comparisons) used a pyrethroid-like IRS throughout.
-One further trial used a pyrethroid-like IRS in the first study year and switched to a non-pyrethroid-like IRS in the subsequent years, therefore providing two different comparisons.
-All six trials were conducted in sub-Saharan Africa.
+In total, we identified 10 studies matching our inclusion criteria, from which we made 12 comparisons.
+Seven studies (providing eight comparisons) used a non-pyrethroid-like IRS throughout the study.
+Each of these were conducted in areas where the vectors were described as resistant or highly resistant to pyrethroids.
+Two studies (providing two comparisons) used a pyrethroid-like IRS throughout.
+One further study used a pyrethroid-like IRS in the first study year and switched to a non-pyrethroid-like IRS in the subsequent years, therefore providing two different comparisons.
+All studies were conducted in sub-Saharan Africa.

-Adding non-pyrethroid-like IRS in communities using ITNs gave mixed results, with some trials detecting substantial effects but one trial detecting no effect.
-Overall, the results from the four included trials found that there may be a reduction in malaria parasite prevalence and anaemia prevalence (low-certainty evidence).
-We do not know if there is an impact on the malaria incidence or on the number of infected bites received per person per year (very low-certainty evidence).
+Adding non-pyrethroid-like IRS in communities using ITNs appeared to improve malaria outcomes in most settings.
+Overall, the results from the eight included studies found lower malaria parasite prevalence, while there may be a reduction in malaria incidence and anaemia prevalence.
+We do not know if there is an impact on the number of infected bites received per person per year.

-When adding pyrethroid-like IRS in communities using ITNs, the data from three trials indicate there is probably no effect on malaria incidence or parasite prevalence (moderate-certainty evidence), and there may be little or no effect on the prevalence of anaemia.
-Data on the number of infected bites received per person per year were too limited to draw a conclusion (very low-certainty evidence).
+When adding pyrethroid-like IRS in communities using ITNs, the data from three studies indicate there is probably no effect on malaria incidence or parasite prevalence, and there may be little or no effect on the prevalence of anaemia.
+Data on the number of infected bites received per person per year were too limited to draw a conclusion.

 How up to date is the review?

-We searched for relevant trials up to 18 March 2019.
+We searched for relevant studies up to 8 November 2021.

 To summarize the effect on malaria of additionally implementing IRS, using non-pyrethroid-like or pyrethroid-like insecticides, in communities currently using ITNs.

-Cluster-randomized controlled trials (cRCTs), interrupted time series (ITS), or controlled before-and-after studies (CBAs) comparing IRS plus ITNs with ITNs alone.
+We included cluster-randomized controlled trials (cRCTs), interrupted time series (ITS), or controlled before-after studies (CBAs) comparing IRS plus ITNs with ITNs alone.
+We included studies with at least 50% ITN ownership (defined as the proportion of households owning one or more ITN) in both study arms.

-Six cRCTs (eight comparisons) met our inclusion criteria conducted since 2008 in sub-Saharan Africa.
-Malaria transmission in all sites was from mosquitoes belonging to the Anopheles gambiae s.l. complex species; two trials in Benin and Tanzania also reported the vector Anopheles funestus.
-Three trials used insecticide with targets different to pyrethroids (two used bendiocarb and one used pirimiphos-methyl); two trials used dichloro-diphenyl-trichlorethane (DDT), an insecticide with the same target as pyrethroids; and one trial used both types of insecticide (pyrethroid deltamethrin in the first year, switching to bendiocarb for the second-year).
-ITN usage was greater than 50% in three trials, and less than 50% in the remainder.
+Eight cRCTs (10 comparisons), one CBA, and one ITS study, all conducted since 2008 in sub-Saharan Africa, met our inclusion criteria.
+The primary vectors in all sites were mosquitoes belonging to the Anopheles gambiae s.l. complex species; five studies in Benin, Mozambique, Ghana, Sudan, and Tanzania also reported the vector Anopheles funestus.
+Five cRCTs and both quasi-experimental design studies used insecticides with targets different to pyrethroids (two used bendiocarb, three used pirimiphos-methyl, and one used propoxur.
+Each of these studies were conducted in areas where the vectors were described as resistant or highly resistant to pyrethroids.
+Two cRCTs used dichloro-diphenyl-trichlorethane (DDT), an insecticide with the same target as pyrethroids.
+The remaining cRCT used both types of insecticide (pyrethroid deltamethrin in the first year, switching to bendiocarb for the second year).

 Indoor residual spraying using 'non-pyrethroid-like' insecticides